sekarasiewicz/quick-index/tech.md

-## Frotend
+# Tech Stack

-React application, initialize by vite, with typescript and as package manager I want to use bun.
+React application, initialize by vite, with typescript and as package manager I want to use npm.
 For linting use Biome, for components use Chakra

 ## Backend